opendaylight/integration-packaging/docs/packaging-releases.rst

 Updating Docs
 -------------

-Update the readthedocs downloads page to point at the new RPM.
+Update the downloads page to point at the new RPM.

 https://git.opendaylight.org/gerrit/gitweb?p=docs.git;a=blob;f=docs/downloads.rst

+Update the Int/Pack repositories docs with any repo additions/removals.

+:ref:`intpak-rpm-repos`

 Adding Example Configuration Files
 ----------------------------------